Keipatr/MTG-Card-Game/README.md

 ## Overview

 This SwiftUI app provides an interactive way to browse and view Magic The Gathering cards.
-It features a custom card list view with search and sorting capabilities, detailed card views, and custom rendering of mana symbols and oracle text.
+It features a custom card list view with search and sorting capabilities, detailed card views, and custom rendering of mana symbols.

 ## Features